helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>How do you nurture a positive attitude when all the statistics say you're a dead man?
-You go to work.</h3 quote>
+<h3 quote align='center'>The Germans certainly - the intelligence service believed that there were WMD.</h3 quote>

 ---